-If you take a multivitamin supplement or a heavily fortified cereal (such as Product 19 or Total), be sure to check the label for the amount of iron it contains.
+If you take a multivitamin supplement or a heavily fortified cereal (such as Total), be sure to check the label for the amount of iron it contains.
 A multivitamin supplement that contains 18 mg of iron (or a cereal that contains 100% of the daily value for iron, which is also 18 mg), for example, is fine for most women under 50.
 However, this is too much iron for men and postmenopausal women, who should choose a supplement with no more than 8 or 9 mg of iron.
 In fact, men, postmenopausal women, and anyone who is at risk for iron overload can switch to a multivitamin that contains no iron, such as One-A-Day Men’s High Potency Multivitamin/Multimineral Supplement.

 As mentioned earlier, iron overload, in which excess iron is in the blood and becomes stored in vital organs, such as the liver and heart, can be caused by getting too much iron from a supplement.
 A common genetic condition called hemochromatosis can also cause the body to absorb too much iron.
 Over time, iron builds up in organs, leading to problems such as cirrhosis (damage to the liver) and heart failure.
 Although some studies have found no connection, others have found a link between hemochromatosis and diabetes.
 Hemochromatosis occurs in about 1 out of 250 people of Northern European descent and is less common in other ethnic groups.
 This condition is often not diagnosed until signs of organ damage occur, which is another reason why men and postmenopausal women who are not iron-deficient should not take iron supplements unless prescribed by their health-care provider.